Visit a recycling or waste facility

 Batteries that we collect are recycled at a specialist facility in the West Midlands.
 Small electrical items are broken down into their constituent materials and recycled at an electrical salvage facility in Berkshire.

 Rubbish - in your green bin or lilac sacks

-We don’t put any of your rubbish into landfill.
-We take material that can’t be recycled just up the road to Ardley Energy Recovery Facility in Oxfordshire.
-At Ardley, the waste is converted to energy in a process that meets the highest environmental standards and significantly reduces greenhouse gas emissions.
+We don’t put any of your household rubbish into landfill.
+We take material that can’t be recycled just up the road to an Energy Recovery Facility in Ardley, Oxfordshire.
+At Ardley, the waste is converted into energy in a process that meets the highest environmental standards and significantly reduces greenhouse gas emissions.

-The facility generates enough electricity to power at least 56,000 homes - that’s more than the whole of Oxford.
+The facility generates enough electricity to power at least 60,000 homes - that’s enough to power the whole of Oxford City!
 Find more information about disposing of general waste.